 We have dozens of clients in the travel industry.

-Selected Hilton, Loews, Kimpton, Doubletree and Gaylord hotels, the Dominick Hotel in New York, Jefferson Hotel in Washington DC, the Bath Club in Miami Beach, Station Casinos in Nevada and California.
-Additional clients include Revel Casino in Atlantic City, the Sugar House Casino in Philadelphia, the Seminole Hard Rock (Guitar) Hotel & Casino in Tampa use BPI technology.
-What’s more, in the entertainment industry, there are clients like Little Caesars Arena, TD Garden, Staples Center and Bridgestone Arena.
+They selected Hilton, Loews, Kimpton, Doubletree, and Gaylord hotels, the Dominick Hotel in New York, Jefferson Hotel in Washington DC, the Bath Club in Miami Beach, and Station Casinos in Nevada and California.
+Additional clients include Revel Casino in Atlantic City, the Sugar House Casino in Philadelphia, and the Seminole Hard Rock (Guitar) Hotel & Casino in Tampa use BPI technology.
+What’s more, in the entertainment industry, clients like Little Caesars Arena, TD Garden, Staples Center, and Bridgestone Arena exist.

 Airport Clients